zaiisao/Documentation/en/Real-time-Messaging/limitations_android.md

 ## Maximum Call Frequency

+When mentioning a qps limitation, we are referring to the qps of an API in the context of one single RtmClient instance, not in the context of one Agora RTM SDK.

+<div class="alert note">You can increase the qps limitation of an API by creating multiple RtmClient instances.</div>

 | Function                                                    | Method                                                       | Maximum Call Frequency                 |
 | ----------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------ |